 2. Inside Sale

 Get together with some friends and have a sale inside.
 It doesn’t have to be your house.
 There are lots of options both on and off the installation for groups to get together.
-Get together with others who are in the same boat and rent a place.
-You can start an event on your installation.
+Get together with others who are in the same boat and rent a place, or check out your base housing neighborhood community centers.
+You can start an event on your installation by making it a unit-wide activity.
 People will always come out, even in the cold, if they think a good deal is to be had.
 Of course, make the place easy to find, have change ready, and be prepared to make a deal to get rid of stuff.
 You do NOT want to load it all back into your car and bring it back into your home.

 I am a huge fan of donating stuff.
 The military community is tight and helpful, and I love nothing more than to give back to it.
 I’ve been given things throughout my time as a spouse and I thoroughly enjoy returning the favor.
 Finding a neighbor who might need your extra stuff is great, but might not always be possible.
-There are many places to donate both on and off the installation while military moving.
+There are many places to donate both on and off the installation when moving.
 The Chaplain usually has a place for household goods (and food!) and Family Services would take donations of household goods for the Lending Closet.
+There may be an on-base Thrift Store that supports lower-income families.
 Off post possibilities might include a local church, Goodwill, Thrift Store, or Salvation Army.
 All of these places are open to the public and would benefit the community as a whole.
 They might even serve as a tax write-off if you get a receipt.

 This tip is not exclusive to military moving during winter months, but could also come in handy for moves that have a short suspense date.
 When purging throughout your house, with no time or way to offload it, consider grouping all of those items together.
 Then they will be packed together (in theory) and you can label them any way you like.
 Don’t unpack these right away when you arrive at your new home, but wait for the next installation-wide yard sale or the popular yard sale months and then haul it all out.
 This gives you time to price things, prepare things, and even re-evaluate whether you’ve missed it in the time elapsed.
-Of course, if you are dangerously close to your weight allowance, this option could make things difficult and you might decide that the stuff you are willing to part with at a yard sale can be donated instead.
+Of course, if you are dangerously close to your weight allowance, this option could make things difficult.
+The PCS purge might be necessary after all, and you may decide that the stuff you are willing to part with at a yard sale can be donated instead.

 5. Ebay, Etsy, Craigslist